College Orchestra

 About the Music Director

 Awards include the Yehudi Menuhin Prize and a Naumburg fellowship.
 In addition to his musical activities, he has been a guest lecturer and panelist on music education in the US and internationally, including for the Korean government as part of its national KIGA program and at Tufts University.
-A former faculty member of New England Conservatory and Middlebury College, he was also Executive Director of the NEC at Walnut Hill conservatory program.
-He currently is a faculty member at Northeastern University where in addition to directing the orchestra he teaches chamber music, and a faculty member at the Longy School of Music at Bard College in the Composition and Theory Department.
-He holds degrees from Harvard, the Juilliard School, and Princeton University.
+A former faculty member of Middlebury College, New England Conservatory, and Longy School, he was also Executive Director of the NEC at Walnut Hill.
+He currently is a faculty member at Northeastern University where in addition to directing the orchestra he teaches chamber music.
+He holds degrees from Harvard, Juilliard, and Princeton University.